CMSgov/beneficiary-fhir-data/apps/utils/scripts/README-build-bfd.md

 You can see that the build started from the expected module.

 Obviously this will only work properly if nothing is broken in the earlier modules so its use is situational.
-When it's need though it can save considerable time.
+When it's needed it can save considerable time.

 ## Option: `-p`